Erythorbic acid

-Erythorbic acid (isoascorbic acid, D-araboascorbic acid) is a stereoisomer of ascorbic acid (vitamin C).
+Erythorbic acid (isoascorbic acid, D-araboascorbic acid) is a stereoisomer (C5 epimer) of ascorbic acid (vitamin C).
 It is synthesized by a reaction between methyl 2-keto-D-gluconate and sodium methoxide.
 It can also be synthesized from sucrose or by strains of Penicillium that have been selected for this feature.
 It is denoted by E number E315, and is widely used as an antioxidant in processed foods.

+Health effects

 Clinical trials have been conducted to investigate aspects of the nutritional value of erythorbic acid.
 One such trial investigated the effects of erythorbic acid on vitamin C metabolism in young women; no effect on vitamin C uptake or clearance from the body was found.

-A later study found that erythorbic acid is a potent enhancer of nonheme-iron absorption.
+A later study found that erythorbic acid is a potent enhancer of nonheme-iron absorption, just like ascorbate.
+This is thought to be due to it exerting the same iron-reducing and iron-chelating activity as ascorbic acid.
+Neither of these reactions is mediated by an enzyme, which would confer some chiral selectivity.
+It is twice as effective as ascorbic acid in enhancing non-heme iron absorption.
+Americans are estimated to ingest 200 mg of erythorbic acid per day, making it a very important factor in understanding iron absorption.

+Uses

 Since the U.S. Food and Drug Administration banned the use of sulfites as a preservative in foods intended to be eaten fresh (such as salad bar ingredients), the use of erythorbic acid as a food preservative has increased.

 It is also used as a preservative in cured meats and frozen vegetables.
+Much like ascorbic acid, it increases nitrosylation of the central iron atom of muscle myoglobin, resulting in the formation of reddish-brown nitrosomyoglobin and the characteristic pink color of nitrosohemochrome or nitrosyl-heme upon cooking.
+Again like ascorbic acid, it reduces the formation of nitrosamines.

+History

 It was first synthesized in 1933 by the German chemists Kurt Maurer and Bruno Schiedt.

+Production

+Erythorbic acid is very easily produced by fermentation, being obtainable in just one step compared to ascorbic acid's two.
+A number of Penicillium naturally produce this chemical from glucose.
+This is the original process developed in the 1960s, but it has low volumetric efficiency and glucose yield compared to the modern method.

+Today the industrial process is quite similar to the Reichstein process used for ascorbic acid, only chirally flipped.
+Microbial fermentation first produces a 2-keto-sugar acid, e.g. by Pseudomonas fluorescens AR4 converting glucose to 2-keto-D-gluconate.
+Then chemical rearrangement produces the product.

+Economics

+Like ascorbic acid, the production of erythorbic acid is concentrated in China.
+Its price is less volatile than that of ascorbic acid, making it an attractive alternative in non-nutritive uses in times of high ascorbic acid prices.